Beliavsky/GARCH/README.md

 ## GJR-GARCH Simulation and Estimation

 The program `xgjr_garch.f90` simulates 10000 observations of a GJR-GARCH(1,1) process and then fits a GJR-GARCH model to the simulated returns.
 The [GJR-GARCH](https://frds.io/algorithms/gjr-garch/) model "extends the basic GARCH(1,1) by accounting for leverage effects, where bad news (negative returns) has a greater impact on volatility than good news."
-Other main programs fit ARCH and GARCH models to financial returns, computed from daily ETF closing prices in `spy_efa_eem_tlt.csv`, with some results [here](https://github.com/Beliavsky/GARCH/blob/main/etf_garch_results.md).
+Other programs fit ARCH and GARCH models to financial returns, computed from daily ETF closing prices in `spy_efa_eem_tlt.csv`, with some results [here](https://github.com/Beliavsky/GARCH/blob/main/etf_garch_results.md).

 ### Code Overview